Khamak (embroidery)

-Khamak is a distinguished embroidery artwork from Kandahar.
+Khamak is a distinguished embroidery.
 Embroidery is the usual practice for household textiles by women artisans in Afghanistan.
 Khamak consists of very complicated designs than other techniques (Such as Gul dozee which is an easier stitch pattern embroidery).
 They use delicate silk satin stitches on fine woven cloths of cotton or wool fabrics.

-Name

-Khamak is also called Khamak dooze or Kandahari means ‘Kandahar’s work,’ Khamak is a word of Pashto language.

 Artwork

 Khamak is one of the intricate embroidery forms consisting complex natural and geometric designs in repetitive or multiple patterns incorporating a combination of stitch patterns and techniques which demands high skill artisans.
-For women in Kandahar the embroidery is a natural skill.
+For mainly Hazara women in Hazarajat region and Khandahar the embroidery is a natural skill.
 It is their traditional activity besides weaving and sewing.